> Mike Waterson > Songs > The Brisk Lad (All I Have Is My Own)

 Faustus sang Brisk Lad in 2008 on their CD Faustus.
-The sleeve notes commented:
+They noted:

 A strange song in that it glorifies theft.
 It was sung a lot at the Half Moon, I think by Ian Giles but it may have been Graham Metcalfe.